Matthew Parker: Early years (1504–1525)

 His first masters for reading were one Benis, Rector of St. Clements in Norwich, and one Pope, a Priest.
 For writing he was instructed by one Prior, Clerk of St. Benedicts.
 For singing Love, a Priest, and Manthorp, Clerk of St. Stephen were his masters: of both whose harshness he felt so much, that he could never forget it.
 But he had amends in W. Neve, his schoolmaster for grammar learning, a man of a more gentle and mild disposition; who was provided to teach him at home.

 In 1520, the 16-year-old Parker went up to Cambridge University, where he studied at Bene't College, now known as Corpus Christi College under Richard Cowper.
 On 20 March 1520, after six months at the college, he obtained a scholarship and became the Bible clerk at Bene't College, and so was able to move from St Mary's Hostel to rooms in the college.
-At Cambridge he was able to read the works of Martin Luther, and had access to books by married theologians from the Continent — he first commended clerical marriage when he was a student there.
+At Cambridge he was able to read the works of the German theologian Martin Luther, and had access to books by married theologians from the continent—Parker first commended the English priest clerical marriage when he was a student there.
 He was associated with the circle of Thomas Bilney, remaining loyal to him throughout their university days together.
-He graduated with a Bachelor of Arts degree in 1525.
+Parker graduated with a Bachelor of Arts degree in 1525.